A homeowner on her living room couch points to a ductless Mini-split heat pump on the wall above the couch

 Are Mini-Split Heat Pumps Ductless or Ducted Central Air?

-Mini-split heat pumps can be ducted or ductless.
-Well-known HVAC brands offer multiple types of both ductless and ducted heating and cooling systems.
-Ducted systems send air around the building by ducts and into rooms via vents.
-Ductless blow air directly into the house via a single internal air handler.
+Ducted systems send air around the building through ducts and into rooms via vents, while ductless mini splits blow air directly into the house via a single internal air handler.

 Rigid Ducting